papaemmelab/alie/README.md

 ## Credits

+The intellectual property of this work belongs to Memorial Sloan Kettering Cancer Center.
 This package was created using [Cookiecutter] and the [leukgen/cookiecutter-toil] project template.

 [cookiecutter]: https://github.com/audreyr/cookiecutter
 [codecov_badge]: https://codecov.io/gh/jsmedmar/alie/branch/master/graph/badge.svg